-Obviously, few supervisors tell employees that they are being disciplined or fired because of they belong to one of these protected groups.
+Obviously, few supervisors tell employees that they are being disciplined or fired because they belong to one of these protected groups.
 Discrimination is often subtle, and claims usually are proven by circumstantial evidence.
 Experienced counsel can help determine if discrimination can be proven.

 What is adverse employment action?